 William T. Dillard's retail empire began with his T.J.
 Dillard store, which opened, in Nashville, Arkansas, in February 1938.
 A partnership in the Texarkana-based Wooten's store was established in March 1948, with the store's nameplate changing to Wooten & Dillard.

-1985 saw the acquisition of Macy's Kansas City locations.
+1986 brought the acquisition and rebranding of Macy's Kansas City locations.
 Dillard's stores were added in Texas in 1987 and in Ohio, Louisiana, Mississippi, Florida and Alabama in 1989.
 The Carolinas came into the Dillard's retail realm in 1990.
 In 1994, a joint venture with Wal-Mart and Cifra, Mexico's leading retailer, was announced.
 The plan was to open six Dillard's stores south of the border by 1996.
 However, economic turmoil in Mexico resulted in the abandonment of this expansion plan in May 1996.
 The stores were never built.

 The final Dillard's expansion was conducted in 1998 when the entire Mercantile Stores holding company was absorbed.
 Today, there are two hundred and ninety-four Dillard's stores in operation in twenty-nine states of the Union.